Jaseci-Labs/jaseci-webkit/docs/components/column.md

 }
 ```

-The above will align the children elements in a column that's aligned to the right of the x-axis and center-aligned on the y-axis.
+The above will align the children elements in a column that's aligned to the left of the x-axis and center-aligned on the y-axis.

 #### Sections